honzajavorek/honzajavorek.cz/content/2020-04-04_virtualenv-for-beginners-and-javascript-developers.md

 Python 3.5.5
 ```

 This approach also solves one inconvenience `brew` causes when it automatically updates my `python3` installation.
-When new Python version gets released, soon `brew` brings it to my computer and replaces my `python3` command with it.
+When a new Python version gets released, soon `brew` brings it to my computer and replaces my `python3` command with it.
 However, that breaks any virtualenv created with `python3 -m venv ./venv`, because suddenly these virtualenvs lost the Python version they were created with.
 I need to manually re-create them to fix them.
 That means all my virtualenvs get broken and unusable quite often, even when I'm getting insignificant patch upgrades, like from Python 3.7.6 to 3.7.7.
 Using only Python versions installed by `pyenv` solves this, because those won't go away until I explicitly say so.
 I know, [it's… complicated](https://xkcd.com/1987/)!

 > **Hint:** If you want to have virtualenv with an older version of Python just for the sake of running tests, take a look at a handy tool called [tox](https://pypi.org/project/tox/).